Paolo Maldini

-Maldini spent all 25 seasons of his playing career in the Serie A with Milan, before retiring at the age of 41 in 2009.
-He won 26 trophies with Milan: the European Cup/UEFA Champions League five times, seven Serie A titles, one Coppa Italia, five Supercoppa Italiana titles, five European/UEFA Super Cups, two Intercontinental Cups and one FIFA Club World Cup.
-Maldini won the Best Defender trophy at the UEFA Club Football Awards at the age of 39, as well as the Serie A Defender of the Year Award in 2004.
-Following his retirement after the 2008–09 season, Milan retired his number 3 shirt.
+Maldini spent all 25 seasons of his playing career in Serie A with Milan and retired at the age of 41 in 2009.
+He won 26 trophies with Milan: the European Cup/UEFA Champions League five times, seven Serie A titles, one Coppa Italia, five Supercoppa Italiana titles, five European/UEFA Super Cups, two Intercontinental Cups, and one FIFA Club World Cup.
+Maldini won the Best Defender award at the UEFA Club Football Awards at the age of 39, as well as the Serie A Defender of the Year Award in 2004.
+Following his retirement, Milan retired his number 3 shirt.

-Maldini made his debut for Italy in 1988, playing for 14 years before retiring in 2002 with 7 goals and 126 caps, an appearance record at the time, which has since been surpassed by Fabio Cannavaro and Gianluigi Buffon.
-Maldini captained Italy for eight years and held the record for appearances as Italy's captain (75), until he was again overtaken by Cannavaro and Buffon.
+Maldini made his debut for Italy in 1988 and played for 14 years before retiring in 2002 with 7 goals and 126 caps.
+He held the record for appearances with Italy, until he was surpassed by Fabio Cannavaro and Gianluigi Buffon.
+Maldini captained Italy for eight years and held the record for appearances as Italy's captain (75), until he was again surpassed by Cannavaro and Buffon.
 With Italy, Maldini took part in four FIFA World Cups and three UEFA European Championships.
-Although he did not win a tournament with Italy, he reached the final of the 1994 World Cup and Euro 2000, and the semi-final of the 1990 World Cup and Euro 1988.
-He was elected into the all-star teams for each of these tournaments, in addition to Euro 1996.
+Although he did not win a tournament, he reached the final of the 1994 World Cup and Euro 2000 and the semi-final of the 1990 World Cup and Euro 1988.
+He was elected into the all-star teams for all of these tournaments.

 Maldini came second to George Weah for FIFA World Player of the Year in 1995.
-He also placed third in the Ballon d'Or in 1994 and 2003.
-In 2002, he was chosen as a defender on the FIFA World Cup Dream Team, and in 2004 Pelé named him in the FIFA 100 list of the world's greatest living players.
-He was also selected for the Ballon d'Or Dream Team in 2020.
-Maldini held the record for most appearances in UEFA Club competitions, with 174, until he was overtaken by Iker Casillas in 2017.
-He is the record appearance holder for Milan with 902 appearances in all competitions, and is one of the few players to have made over 1,000 career appearances.
+He also came third in the Ballon d'Or rankings in 1994 and 2003.
+In 2002, he was named in the FIFA World Cup Dream Team.
+In 2004, Pelé named him in the FIFA 100 list of the world's greatest living players.
+He was ranked 21st in World Soccer magazine's list of the 100 greatest players of the 20th century.
+He was also named in the Ballon d'Or Dream Team in 2020.
+Maldini held the record for most appearances in UEFA Club competitions, with 174, until he was surpassed by Iker Casillas in 2017.
+He holds the record for appearances with Milan (902) and is one of the few players to have made over 1,000 career appearances.
 In December 2012, he was inducted into the Italian Football Hall of Fame.